KovaaK/SensitivityMatcher/README.md

 &nbsp;

-With this script, sub-increment accuracy is preserved between rotations.
+With this script, sub-increment accuracy is preserved between rotations, rapidly reducing measurement error with each successive turn.
 This means that you can use the script to measure any base yaw to high precision, by observing drifts over many cycles.
-In other words, your calibration/measurement accuracy increases rapidly with each successive turn used (accurate to 16 significant digits).

-This eliminates the need to trust the accuracy of paywalled calculators, whose number typically come from single-rotation estimates approximated by integer counts, as their error gets amplified with each successive turn.
+You no longer need to put your faith in the accuracy of paywalled calculators, whose measurements typically come from single-rotation estimates approximated by integer counts, since their error gets amplified with each successive turn in their methodology.